 I am a PhD student working on the 19th century Indian Ocean.
 My research focuses on mobilities, exchanges, and wider maritime connections in East Africa and the Persian Gulf.
-My dissestation project, Trade, Abolitionism, and Empire: Slave Markets in the 19th Century Western Indian Ocean, examines slave markets as a set of flexible contractual and business practices in the time of British abolitionism.
-More broadly, I am interested in translocalities and historical connectivities in the 'Global South,' particularly Africa, the Middle East, and Latin America.
+My dissestation project will analyze markets as a set of flexible contractual and business practices in the time of high imperialism.
+More broadly, I am interested in translocalities and historical connectivities in Africa, the Middle East, and Latin America.

 My committee members are Eric Tagliacozzo (Chair), Mostafa Minawi, and Ernesto Bassi.